Finding the Best Places to Retire Since 2006!

 Is North Carolian Considered Tax Friendly for Retirement?
 Somewhat

 Cons: Hurricanes are always a possibility.
 Access to the mainland is limited.

-Notes: Emerald Isle has grown by 3% within the last decade.
+Notes: Emerald Isle has grown 5% within the last decade.
 The population swells to 50,000 in the summer (and is why the crime rate is higher than average).
-Many homes are vacation rentals built on stilts.
+Many residences are vacation rentals built on stilts.
 Homes prices have increased 19% since last year.